luiscesar/compiler/README.md

 ## Introduction

-This compiler translates representative programming language statements into three-address code, an intermediate representation.
+This compiler translates representative programming language statements into three-address code intermediate representation.
 The formal specification of the language in BNF format is shown below.

 ## Example